-Defined and transparent criteria for projects eligible for Green Bond proceeds Documented process to identify and manage potential ESG risks associated with the project Summary criteria for project evaluation and selection publicly available Other (please specify): Info rmation on Responsibilities and Accountability , \boxtimes Evaluation / Selection criteria subject to \boxtimes In-house assessment

-- external advice or verification - □ Other (please specify):

-3. MANAGEMENT OF PROCEEDS

-SUEZ'sTreasury Department will manage the net proceeds from the green bonds using a portfolio approach.
+Defined and transparent criteria for projects eligible for Green Bond proceeds Documented process to identify and manage potential ESG risks associated with the project Summary criteria for project evaluation and selection publicly available Other (please specify): Info rmation on Responsibilities and Accountability , Evaluation / Selection criteria subject to external advice or verification \boxtimes In-house assessment Other (please specify): 3.
+M ANAGEMENT OF PROCEEDS Ove rall comment on section (if applicable): SUEZ'sTreasury Department will manage the net proceeds from the green bonds using a portfolio approach.
 The Company will ensure the traceability of the proceeds via an internal information system.
 The Issuer intends to allocate the proceeds within a period of 24 months from each issuance.
 Pending full allocation, unallocated proceeds shall be invested in cash and cash equivalents or any other short-term and liquid instrument.
 This is in line with market practice.

-Tracking of proceeds:

-- oxtimes Green Bond proceeds segregated or tracked by the issuer in an appropriate manner - Disclosure of intended types of temporary investment instruments for unallocated proceeds - □ Other (please specify):

-Additional disclosure:

-Allocations to future investments only \boxtimes Allocations to both existing and future investments Allocation to individual disbursements \boxtimes Allocation to a portfolio of disbursements Disclosure of portfolio balance of unallocated proceeds Other (please specify) .
+Trac king of proceeds: \boxtimes Green Bond proceeds segregated or tracked by by the e issuer in an appropriate manner □ Disclosure of intended types of temporary investment instruments for unallocated proceeds Other (please specify): Add itional disclosure: Allocations to future investments only \boxtimes Allocations to both existing and future investments Allocation to individual disbursements \boxtimes Allocation to a portfolio of disbursements \boxtimes Disclosure of portfolio balance of unallocated proceeds Other (please specify):